jesus9ias/time_hover/README.md

 time_hover
 ==========

-jQuery plugin that use timeOut and hover to make an easier hoverIntent
+JQuery plugin that use doTimeout plugin and jQuery hover to make an easier hoverIntent

 Requeriments
 ------------